UKPLab/coling2016-pcrf-seq2seq/README.md

 # PCRF-Seq2Seq

-An adaptation of MarMot morphological tagger for generic sequence-to-sequence tasks.
+An adaptation of MarMot morphological tagger for generic sequence-to-sequence tasks from [our paper](http://aclweb.org/anthology/C16-1160).

 Please use the following citation:

 ```
-@inproceedings{	TUD-CS-2016450,
+@inproceedings{TUD-CS-2016450,
 	author = {Carsten Schnober and Steffen Eger and Erik-Lân Do Dinh and Iryna Gurevych},
 	title = {Still not there?
 Comparing Traditional Sequence-to-Sequence Models to
 Encoder-Decoder Neural Networks on Monotone String Translation Tasks},